develax/RazorExpress/README.md

     }
 });
 ```
+4. Create the *"views"* folder.
+This is the directory defined in Express by default where the template files are located.
+If you want to use another folder you can change it with `app.set('views', './another-views-folder')` method.

-**index.raz** file is just a *view-template* which is pretty much the same as in the previous example except we have to add some basic HTML markup.
-We put this file into the *"views"* folder which is a default folder for the Express app.
-Notice that the file has **'.raz'** extension which every Razor *view* file must have.
+5. Create a *view-template* file in that folder named *index.raz*.
+It would have pretty much the same content as in the [previous example](#nodejs-example) except we have to add some basic HTML markup.
+Notice that the *view-template* file has **'.raz'** extension which every Razor-Express *view* file must have.

+**index.raz** file:
 ```HTML+Razor
 <!DOCTYPE html>
 <html>